WOLFurriell/MapsInSAS/README.md

 And finally we can see the maps.
 They are simple maps, but very informative.

-The distribution of women with high education, in Maringá, Sarandi and Paiçandu.
+The distribution of white women with high education, in Maringá, Sarandi and Paiçandu.
 <img align="center" width="800" height="600" src="https://github.com/WOLFurriell/MapsInSAS/blob/master/MulherEDU2.png">

-The distribution of average income of women, in Maringá, Sarandi and Paiçandu.
+The distribution of average income of white women, in Maringá, Sarandi and Paiçandu.
 <img align="center" width="800" height="600" src="https://github.com/WOLFurriell/MapsInSAS/blob/master/MulherME2.png">

 You can see the script wihtout comments here [script](https://github.com/WOLFurriell/MapsInSAS/blob/master/Cartogramas_mulheres.sas)